The Atomic City: Plot

-Frank and Martha Addison live in Los Alamos, where he does top-secret work as a physicist.
-They have a young son, Tommy, who goes with school mates to Santa Fe for a carnival with their teacher, Ellen Haskell.
-During a puppet show, he disappears.
-This is not noticed until his name is announced as the winner of a raffle for a bicycle at the end of the show.
+Physicist Frank Addison and his wife Martha live in Los Alamos, New Mexico, where he performs top-secret work.
+Their young son Tommy accompanies school mates to a carnival in Santa Fe with their teacher, Ellen Haskell.
+During a puppet show, Tommy disappears, and his absence is not noticed until his name is announced as the winner of a raffle at the end of the show.

-They await a phone call as they fear something has happened.
-They receive a ransom note assembled from words from different newspapers.
-They also get a phone call saying to stay silent.
+Frank and Martha fear the worst and receive a ransom note assembled with words clipped from different newspapers.
+They also receive a phone call warning them to remain silent.

-Ellen's boyfriend is an FBI agent, Russ Farley, and she passes along her concerns.
-Farley and partner Harold Mann begin tailing the Addisons.
-When a kidnapper instructs Frank to steal a file from the atomic lab and mail it to a Los Angeles hotel, he wants to inform the authorities, but Martha fears for their boy.
+Ellen passes along her concerns to her boyfriend, FBI agent Russ Farley, who begins tailing the Addisons.
+When a kidnapper instructs Frank to steal a file from the atomic lab and mail it to a Los Angeles hotel, Frank wants to inform the authorities, but Martha fears for their boy.

-A small-time thief, David Rogers, collects an envelope with the file at a post office, but they alert the FBI who follow him.
-He goes to a baseball game, followed by the FBI's agents who ask the TV cameras to zoom into him.
-After the match they are surprised when his car explodes, killing the man.
-However Rogers no longer has the envelope.
-The FBI watch the film footage as they presume he has passed the file to someone at the game.
-Watching the film footage the FBI spots a hot-dog vendor who is actually Donald Clark, a man with Communist ties.
+Small-time thief David Rogers collects an envelope with the file at a post office, but the FBI is alerted.
+Rogers attends a baseball game, followed by FBI agents who ask the television cameras to focus and zoom on him.
+After the game, his car explodes, killing him.
+However, Rogers no longer has the envelope.
+The FBI men watch the film footage, presuming that Rogers had passed the file to someone at the game.
+Watching the footage, the FBI men spot a hot-dog vendor who is actually Donald Clark, a man with communist ties.
 The FBI bring him in but are limited in what they can extract.
-However, Dr. Addison is left in an adjoining room alone.
-He beats up Clark to ascertain where his son is... in Santa Fe.
+Frank is left alone with Clark and physically assaults him to force him to reveal Tommy's location.

-Tommy is moved by kidnappers to the Puye Cliff Dwellings in New Mexico, where they briefly encounter the Fentons, a family of tourists.
-The mastermind turns out to be Dr. Rassett, a physicist.
-He studies the file Addison mailed and determines it to be a fake.
+Tommy is moved by his kidnappers to the Puye Cliff Dwellings, led by physicist Peter Rassett, and they briefly encounter the Fenton family.
+Rassett studies the file that Frank has mailed and deems it a fake.
 Rassett orders the boy killed, but Tommy has escaped and is hiding in a cave.

-The son of the Fentons finds the raffle ticket at the ruins, and back in Santa Fe tries to exchange it for the raffle prize.
-The area is being watched by the FBI, and they ask where the ticket came from, receiving the vital clue to Tommy's whereabouts.
-FBI agents rush to the site, where Rassett is arrested after killing his accomplices, and Tommy is saved.
+The Fentons' son finds Tommy's raffle ticket at the ruins and tries to exchange it for the raffle prize at the carnival in Santa Fe.
+FBI agents ask where the ticket was found, receiving the vital clue to Tommy's location.
+Agents rush to the site, where Rassett is arrested after killing his accomplices and Tommy is saved.